cebor/ng2-start/README.md

 # ng2-start

-This is a minimal setup to start creating an angular2 application.
+This is a minimal setup to start creating an angular2 application with webpack.

 ### Instructions